lenavoigt/mass-disk-processor/README.md

 We have provided two (very simple) test disks in the Testdisks/ folder.
 If you'd like to test running MDP, you can try:

 ```
-mdp.py Testdisks
+mdp.py TestDisks
 ```

 You can also provide an absolute path to the target folder containing the disk image dataset.

 # Preparation

-Before you can run MDP you need to:
+Before you can run MDP, you need to:

+0. Set up a virtual environment and install the dependencies from `requirements.txt`.
 1. Put your disk image dataset in the required folder structure.
 2. Create a config.py.
-3. Optionally: Prepare a Plaso environment.
+3. *(Optionally)* Prepare a Plaso environment.

 These steps are detailed below.

+**Note**: MDP was developed and tested on Ubuntu 22.04 using Python 3.10.

 ## Required Folder Structure for the Disk Image Dataset

 The target folder needs to have a specific format.

 ```
-root_folder_supplied
+target_folder_of_disk_images
-- folder1
+- folder_case_1
     - data
         - disk_image.dd
-- folder2
+- folder_case_2
     - data
         - another_disk_image_1.e01
         - another_disk_image_2.e01